PGR 7.3 Applying for personal circumstances

-If you were affected by personal circumstances but did not apply at the time, you may be able to apply for your personal circumstances to be taken into account by the FRDC or the Research Degrees Award Board (RDAB) on an exceptional basis, but only if you can show that your circumstances impaired your ability to make a decision at the time about whether you were fit enough submit your work or attend your viva/review meeting.
+If you were affected by personal circumstances but did not apply at the time, you may be able to apply for your personal circumstances to be taken into account by the FRDC or the Taught and Research Degrees Award Board (RDAB) on an exceptional basis, but only if you can show that your circumstances impaired your ability to make a decision at the time about whether you were fit enough submit your work or attend your viva/review meeting.
 Read the PGR personal circumstances guidance notes (PDF) for further information.
-Any application must be supported by appropriate evidence and you must submit your application within 10 working days of the submission deadline, viva exam, or progress review.
+Any application must be supported by appropriate evidence and you must submit your application within 10 working days of the submission deadline, viva exam, or progress review meeting.

 Finding out the outcome of your personal circumstances application

 Depending on your stage of registration, the FRDC or the RDAB will consider your application will write to you with the outcome.
 This will normally be in the form of an email letter sent to your UWE Bristol student email address.
 Applications will normally be considered at the next scheduled Committee meeting.
 Committees and the Award Board meet regularly.
 In very urgent cases, the Chair of the FRDC or RDAB may consider your application between meetings.